gofynd/fdk-client-swift/documentation/platform/THEME.md

-Determine if a theme is eligible for an upgrade.
+This API endpoint checks if the theme is upgradable for a specific company and application.

 *Returned Response:*